nayr31/TTRPG-Stuff/20 🌟 GM Campaigns/🐌 Slugblaster/Rule Reference/What a GM Does.md

 ## Jump Cuts

 Your most powerful pacing tool is to simply cut to the interesting part.
-The first time they get invited to a party in Popularia, the fun part could be getting there, a kind of Superbad homage.
+The first time they get invited to a party in [[Popularia]], the fun part could be getting there, a kind of Superbad homage.
 But after the first time it might make sense to just start the run with them arriving, in the middle of a dance battle, etc.

 Similarly, while it can sometimes be fun for players to plan a heist, it can be just as much fun to smash cut to alarms going off, the character’s arms full of stolen components, being chased by guard drones.